appwrite/demos-for-functions/nodejs/welcome-email/README.md

 ## 🎯 Trigger

-Head over to your function in the Appwrite console and under the Settings Tab, enable the `users.create` event.
+Head over to your function in the Appwrite console and under the Settings Tab, enable the `users.create` and `account.create` event.